Frequently Asked Questions

 The original annual fee of $100 per property (as documented in the Encumbrance) was set by the developer when it formed the Springside Residents’ Association.
 The initial Board of Directors kept with this amount.
 In 2010, the Board determined that an increase to the annual fee was required to cover expenses and the fee was increased to $125 per year.
 The fee is evaluated annually and is subject to change if deemed necessary by the Board.

 Historically, the payment deadline for the Annual Fee has not been consistent year-after-year.
-The SRA Board has set the payment deadline as March 31st and plans to commit to this date for future years.
+The SRA Board set the payment deadline as March 15th.
 Collecting funds earlier in the year better aligns fee collection with the seasonal work the Association undertakes, which primarily begins in the spring of each year.

 What is being done to collect unpaid fees?

 The SRA has established a strict policy for collecting unpaid fees.

 Homeowners who have not paid their fees are sent an invoice/statement listing the amounts owing, including interest and administrative charges, if any.
 Effective 2019, payments received after the due date will be assessed a Late Payment Administration Fee of $50.
 If full payment for outstanding fees is not received, the account will be turned over to the Association’s lawyer for collection.
 Any and all legal costs incurred to recover the outstanding balances become the responsibility of the homeowner.
 Failure to pay outstanding balances and legal costs may ultimately lead to foreclosure proceedings being commenced in respect to the homeowner’s property.

 Note: Only a small minority of homeowners have accounts that are in arrears.
 Collection rates are shared at our Annual General Meeting and in the monthly Financial Statements posted here.

 How do I confirm if the annual fee has been paid for a property in Springside?